 It is essential that we always have an up-to-date phone number and email address where you can be contacted during the day.
-If you move, change your job, or change your child-minding arrangements, please let school know.
-If you want to receive emergency text messages we must have an up-to-date mobile phone number.
-The school's main method of contact is via email.
+If you move, change your job or change your childcare arrangements, please let school know.
+If you want to receive emergency text messages, we must have an up-to-date mobile phone number.
+The school's main method of contact is via email and text message.

-In an emergency, the school will send a text message to parents/carers mobile phones.
+In an emergency, the school will send a text message to parents/carers' mobile phones.
 All text messages will have 'John Ruskin' displayed.
-Nothing can replace a telephone call when it is needed and mobile text messaging will only be used in emergency situations.
 Examples may be:

-- 1. Last minute changes to school meetings or events - 2.
-On the day of cancellation of after-school activities - 3.
-Emergency school closures of any kind
+- o Last minute changes to school meetings or events - o On the day of cancellation of after-school activities - o Emergency school closures of any kind

-It is therefore very important that you inform the school of any changes to telephone numbers and/or email addresses.
+It is very important that you inform the school of any changes to telephone numbers and/or email addresses.
+Please provide the school with the details of at least 3 other contacts so that we can contact in an emergency if we are unable to reach you.